Exathi/Powershell-Browser-Automation/Readme.md

 Only a small subset of commands and respective params are implemented from the Cdp and BiDi specifications.
 For everything else, <i>there's javascript</i>.

-This as an over engineered demo.
+This is an over engineered demo.
 (If there is a next version, WebSocket.ReceiveAsync would run in its own runspace.)

 ## ✨ Features